GPUOpen-LibrariesAndSDKs/RadeonProRender-Baikal/README.md

 - GCC 4.8 and later

+- CMake 3.8 and later

 The following packages are required to build the renderer:

 - Python 2.7
 - OpenImageIO (for MacOS/Linux builds)
+- glew (for MacOS/Linux builds)
 - GLFW3 (for MacOS/Linux builds)
 - AMD APP SDK or CUDA SDK